A new use for polio vaccine: Fighting brain tumors

 “It’s very unusual, almost unprecedented to get this kind of long-term survival,” neurologist Dr. Darell Bigner, who led the study team, told NBC News.

 The Duke team tested 61 glioma patients over five years.
-They all had stage IV gliomas, a group of brain tumors that includes glioblastoma.
+They all had grade IV gliomas, a group of brain tumors that includes glioblastoma.

 These patients have a “dismal” diagnosis, the Duke team wrote in the New England Journal of Medicine.
 “There is currently no effective therapy.”